 The report summary concludes with a table of risk management strategies.
 These include tactics for reducing exposure and vulnerability, sharing risk, increasing resilience, and improving recovery efforts.

-Tags: science, global warming, greenhouse gases, fossil fuels, emissions, carbon
+Keywords: science, global warming, greenhouse gases, fossil fuels, emissions, carbon